ExplicITConsulting/set-outlooksignatures.com/implementationapproach.en.md

 ---
-layout: page
+layout: "page"
 lang: "en"
 locale: "en"
-title: Implementation approach
+title: "Implementation approach"
-subtitle: Implementation in a complex environment with a five-digit number of mailboxes
+subtitle: "Implementation in a complex environment with a five-digit number of mailboxes"
-description: Discover our implementation approach for complex multi-client environments with thousands of mailboxes—real-world experience for smooth deployment.
+description: "Discover our implementation approach for complex multi-client environments with thousands of mailboxes—real-world experience for smooth deployment."
 page_id: "implementationapproach"
-permalink: /implementationapproach/
+permalink: "/implementationapproach/"
 ---
 <!-- omit in toc -->
 ## What approach do we recommend for implementing the software? {#recommended-approach}